ExaWorks/job-api-spec/specification.md

 ## The Job API; Layer 0

-This section describes the most basic form of J/PSI API, namely one in which the location of the backend is either implicit or local.
+This section describes the most basic form of the PSI/J API, namely one in which the location of the backend is either implicit or local.
 The main components of the API are shown below: